 Fall Convocation takes place on the first Monday of Fall semester, and includes activities designed to connect students with their academic units and peers, share university traditions, and build affinity.
 CASA is responsible for planning and implementing Fall Convocation activities specific to the College of Arts & Sciences.

-Eleanor Cowen and Nicholson Sprinkle are the primary contacts for Fall Convocation planning.
+Eleanor Cowen is the primary contact for Fall Convocation planning.

 Nancy Bucknall live-tracks course enrollment during registration periods to coordinate with departments for adjusting course availability.